 Improve People Skills

-As a Preclinical Sciences student your focus might be on your individual grades, but as a physician you’ll need to be a team player.
+As a Basic Sciences student your focus might be on your individual grades, but as a physician you’ll need to be a team player.
 Master teamwork now by joining a club.
 Constant interactions with others will help you learn communication strategies that you can use throughout your medical career.

 Practice Medical Skills Early